candiceNBehr/code-companion-task-manager/README.md

 4. Start your Apache server.
 5. Open your web browser and navigate to http://localhost/code-companion (or wherever you copied the project files).
 6. You should see the Code Companion application running.
+7. For the sake of this project the login credentials are in the users.json file.

 # Additional Features
 - Implemented drag-and-drop functionality to reorder tasks.